aron0093/KB8024/README.md

 *   Model is stored and can be accessed via bin.
 Scores and comparisons with other classifiers are available.

 ##OPERATIONALITY:
-*   Run SignalP_predict.py file to choose between models created in the SignalP project.
+*   Run bin/SignalP_predict.py file to choose between models created in the SignalP project.
+*   For the course submission check bin/Predictor.py

 ## DEVELOPMENTAL STEPS:
 *   Data parsing for defaulte encoding